HTML-GUY0/Flappy-Bird/README.md

  # Features

 ✔️ Start Button – The game starts when the player presses the "Start" button.

 ✔️ Jump Mechanics – Tap or click to make the bird jump.

 ✔️ Easier Gameplay – Adjusted difficulty for a smoother experience.

-✔️ Reduced Jump Height – More controlled movements.
+✔️ Reduced Jump Height – More controlled movements
+.
 ✔️ Pipe Images – Replaced solid color pipes with image-based pipes.

 ✔️ Proper Pipe Positioning – Pipes are aligned correctly (one facing up, one facing down).

 ✔️ Game Over Screen – Displays red "Game Over" text upon losing.

 ✔️ Restart Button – Restart the game after losing.

-✔️ Main Menu Button – Return to the main menu after losing.
+✔️ Main Menu Button – Return to the main menu after losing .
 ✔️ Sky Background – A visually appealing background.

  # How to Play